The power of brand positioning: how small businesses can create a lasting impact

 What is a brand positioning?

 You may have heard of ‘brand positioning’ but not quite sure what it is or why it is important.
 It’s a combination of things, including the story behind your business, what you stand for (commonly referred to as your values), your purpose for existing and what makes you different to your competitors.
-In essence it is the strategy of defining where you want to exist in the mind of your audience.
+In essence it's the strategy of defining where you want to exist in the mind of your audience.

 Can't we just design a logo?